level2-gis/gisapp/README.md

 ##License
 This software is released under a BSD license.

-Copyright (2010-2012), The QGIS Project
-All rights reserved.
+Copyright (2010-2012), The QGIS Project, All rights reserved.

-Modifications by Level2 team (2014-2015)
-All rights reserved.
+Modifications by Level2 team (2014-2015), All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: